Are SEO plugins Useless?

 Interestingly enough, they hung on to it and many I know are very happy with it.

-The issue for them was not that Yoast failed, it was they ( being newbies and wanting all the bright lights and shiny buttons), did not not uninstall the plugin they were using before installing Yoast.
+The issue for them was not that Yoast failed, it was they ( being newbies and wanting all the bright lights and shiny buttons), did not uninstall the plugin they were using before installing Yoast.

 An example of problems with Yoast.